USDA-ARS-GBRU/xmfa_tools/README.md

     Additional sorting passes recursively extend the backbone blocks using the non-primary sequence ID block positions.

+    Blocks are oriented so that the primary sort sequence is always on the forward strand.
+Blocks that do not contain a primary sort alignment will be oriented based on the sequence alignment of highest sort priority.
+When the highest sort priority sequence alignment is on the reverse strand, all block sequences are reverse complemented.

 Usage:

     xmfa_block_sort.pl -x xmfa.file [options]